14 FAM 720

 14 FAM 724.14 U.S. Firms and Private Organizations

 a.
 Diplomatic pouches transport official items of the U.S. Government.
-Overseas entities of U.S. commercial firms and private organizations may not use the Department’s diplomatic pouch for business or personal mail.
+Overseas entities of U.S. commercial firms and private organizations are not permitted to use the Department’s diplomatic pouch for business or personal mail.

 c.
-In nonemergency cases, the chief of mission must request advance approval from the Assistant Secretary for Administration for a U.S. firm or private organization to use the diplomatic pouch.
+In nonemergency cases, the chief-of-mission must request advance approval from the Assistant Secretary for Administration on behalf of a U.S. firm or private organization to use the diplomatic pouch.
 The request must include full justification for the exception.

 14 FAM 724.15 Diplomatic Correspondence of Foreign Governments and International Organizations

 a.
 Diplomatic pouches transport official items of the U.S. Government.
-Foreign governments and international organizations may not use the Department’s diplomatic pouch.
+Foreign governments and international organizations are not permitted to use the Department’s diplomatic pouch.

 b.
-In isolated instances, the chief of mission may request authorization to send official correspondence of a foreign government or an international organization by diplomatic pouch if it is clearly in the interest of the U.S. Government.
+In isolated instances, the chief-of-mission may request authorization to send official correspondence of a foreign government or an international organization by diplomatic pouch if it is clearly in the interest of the U.S. Government.
 In all cases, transmitting such correspondence must be approved in advance by the Assistant Secretary for Administration.
 Requests must include justification for departure from established policy.
-The Department will not normally approve requests for exceptions when the same commercial services used by the Department are available to the foreign government or international organization.
+Normally, the Department will not approve requests for exceptions when the same commercial services used by the Department are available to the foreign government or international organization.

 14 FAM 724.16 Members of Household, U.S. Citizens Living Abroad, and Locally Hired U.S. Citizens